 - Claims of wrongful discharge and breach of contract.

-The firm is often called upon for such investigations by a corporation's Audit Committee where the sensitive nature of the issues, or of the positions of employees or members of management to be investigated, require independent outside counsel.
+- The firm is often called upon for such investigations by a corporation's Audit Committee as well as in-house counsel where the sensitive nature of the issues, or of the positions of employees or members of management to be investigated (which may include members of the in-house legal team and/or human resources department), require independent outside counsel.
 Likewise, we are called upon by management to conduct pre-litigation investigations, either as neutral investigators or to mount the company's defense, where matters involve individual employees asserting allegations of discrimination or other unlawful conduct.

-Our attorneys litigate employment cases throughout the country, at both the trial and appellate level, including before federal and state courts, administrative agencies and arbitration tribunals.
+Our attorneys litigate employment cases throughout the country, at both the trial and appellate level, including before federal and state courts, the Equal Employment Opportunity Commission (“EEOC”) and other administrative agencies, and domestic and international arbitration tribunals.

 The firm has represented and currently represents major corporations in ERISA litigation, which frequently involves defending companies, investment committees, investment advisers and individuals against allegations that they breached their fiduciary duties.
 We have prevailed in such matters at trial and on appeal.